saarons/bottom_line/README.md

     1->2  500.00
     2->1  600.00
     3->1  700.00
-    ...

 Then run the program with the following command:
-    hadoop jar <jar file> <input> <output>
+    hadoop jar <jar file> Transaction <input file> <output directory>

 The output file generated will represent the net effect on each account.
-For example:
+For example using the above input would generate:
     1 800.00
     2 -100.00
     3 -700.00
-    ...